dreyk/zraft_lib/README.md

  ```
 - "snapshot_listener_port" - Default port used for transfer snapshot.(0 - any free port).
 - "snapshot_listener_addr" - Bind Address for accept snapshot transfer connections.
-- "snapshot_backup" - If it's open on all snapshot will be archived.
+- "snapshot_backup" - If it's turn on all snapshot will be archived.
 - "log_dir" - Directory to store RAFT logs and metadata.
 - "snapshot_dir" - Directory to store snapshots.
-- "max_segment_size" - Maximum size in bytes open log file.(New file will be opened.)
+- "max_segment_size" - Maximum size in bytes opened log file.(New file will be opened.)
-- "max_log_count" - Snapshot/Log truncation process will be started after every "max_log_count" applied entries.
+- "max_log_count" - Snapshot/LogTruncation process will be started after every "max_log_count" applied entries.

 ## Cient API.